donskifarrell/MoneyTrak/README.md

 * Template names are separated by underscore '_'
 * Template variables use CamelCase
 * Class names / ID's separated by dashes '-'
+* Function names start with lower case and use CamelCase for rest of name.

 # Options for bank scrapers: